-Rule 32.8 Program of Assertive Community Treatment Stakeholder Advisory and include other community stakeholders such as representatives from services for the homeless, support organizations, food-shelf agencies, faith-based groups, the criminal justice system, housing authorities, landlords, employers, and/or community colleges.
+Rule 32.8 Program of Assertive Community Treatment Stakeholder Advisory

+A. The Program of Assertive Community Treatment Team must have a stakeholder advisory group to support and guide Program of Assertive Community Treatment Team implementation and operation.
+The stakeholder advisory group must be made up of at least 51 percent (51%) of people receiving mental health services and family members and include other community stakeholders such as representatives from services for the homeless, support organizations, food-shelf agencies, faith-based groups, the criminal justice system, housing authorities, landlords, employers, and/or community colleges.
 Group membership must also represent the cultural diversity of the local population.